 - Add the cabbage and sauté for a couple of minutes.

-- Add the apple, bay leaf, a few cloves, some salt, a couple of Tbsp of brown sugar, vinegar, lingonberry jam, water and let cook for about 2 hours on low.
+- Add the apple, bay leaf, a few cloves, some salt, a couple of tablespoon of brown sugar, vinegar, lingonberry jam, water and let cook for about 2 hours on low.

-- Whisk together 1 Tbsp of flour with 2 Tbsp of water and add to the cabbage mixture.
+- Whisk together 1 tablespoon of flour with 2 tablespoon of water and add to the cabbage mixture.